FOSSILGUY.COM

 This is the latest comprehensive review of the fossils of Calvert Cliffs.
 This volume includes fossil sharks, skates, and rays.
 It also has ray-finned fish, crocodiles, and sea cows.

 The shark section is incredible!
+The second volume is also about about Miocene Turtles and Cetacea.
 This is a technical publication, for paleontologists and avid fossil collectors of the Calvert Cliffs.
-It's basically A "Lee Creek" volume for the cliffs!

 A great book for identifying all those teeth.
 This book is laid out "as simple as possible."
 It's ease of use and small size makes it great to carry during collecting trips.
 This book shows teeth from around the globe, but all the Calvert teeth can be found in it.

-Outdoor and Nature Books / Kindle Books About the Chesapeake Bay
+Outdoor and Nature Books about the Chesapeake Bay

 A Year across Maryland: A Week-by-Week Guide to Discovering Nature in the Chesapeake Region